This is a rough draft of the first four chapters (don’t panic, they are really short!) of this new book that I hope to

 ‘Tomorrow, apparently.
 I suspect him of a romantic dinner or something this evening.
 I only hope she’s a decent sort of girl.
 That last one…’

 ‘Lord, yes.
 Freddie can’t half pick ‘em.
-And what about Pip, is he home?’
+And what about Phil, is he home?’

-‘Oh of course.
+‘Oh of course he is.
 When does your youngest brother ever go anywhere?’ her mother sighed, and they went through the doorway into the drawing room.

 An earnest-looking young man looked up from a book as they came into the room.
+He was surrounded by scribbled notes on bits of paper.
 He grinned at his sister.
 ‘Deedee, about time.’

 ‘Hello yourself, Boffin.’
 She flung herself down in the seat next to him.